xvitaly/mhed/docs/source/privacy.rst

 The application itself doesn't use any telemetry or data collection features.

-.. index:: privacy, updater privacy policy
+.. index:: updater privacy policy
 .. _privacy-updater:

 Update checker